kainino0x/Project7-Compute-Shader-Intro/README.md

 * Look up documentation on `cudaMalloc` and `cudaMemcpy` if you need to find out how to use them - they're not quite obvious.

-In an initialization function in `matrix_math.cu`, initialize two 5x5 matrices on the host and two on the device.
+In an initialization function in `matrix_math.cu`, initialize three 5x5 matrices on the host and three on the device.
 Prefix your variables with `hst_` and `dev_`, respectively, so you know what kind of pointers they are!
 These arrays can each be represented as a 1D array of floats: